jchannon/Owin.StatelessAuth/README.md

-#Owin.RequiresHttps
+#Owin.StatelessAuth

-An OWIN middleware component to determine HTTPS requests.
+An OWIN middleware component to determine authorized requests using tokens in the Authorization header.

-If the request is `https` then the middleware will call the next item in the queue otherwise a HTTP Status Code of 401 is returned and the request is ended.
+If the request is authenticated then the middleware will call the next item in the queue otherwise a HTTP Status Code of 401 is returned and the request is ended.

-There is an optional RequiresHttpsOptions tool which will route any `http` traffic to a `https` location if specified

 ##Usage